-Melissa Jakubowitz, MA, CCC-SLP, is the Vice President of Clinical Services at PresenceLearning in San Francisco.
-She is a Board Recognized Specialist in Child Language with extensive administrative experience running a private practice as well as in her current position.
+Melissa Jakubowitz, MA, CCC-SLP, is president and founder of əLiveNow, which provides telepractice services and training to clinicians and universities.
+She is a Board-Certified Specialist in Child Language with extensive administrative experience running a multi-office private practice and leading a telepractice company clinical department.
 Ms. Jakubowitz has presented on a variety of issues, including private practice, language disorders in school-age children, and telepractice.
-She has extensive experience working directly with school-age students in various settings as well as in leadership positions.
+She has extensive experience working directly with school-age students in various settings.

 Ms. Jakubowitz has strong interests in providing children with communication disorders high-quality services—whether on-site or remotely—and is dedicated to ensuring that clinicians are able to provide these services with tools that will facilitate the work–life balance they seek.
 She has worked diligently to ensure that clinicians can work at the top of their license in providing services to clients—while keeping in mind work–life balance.
 Ms. Jakubowitz has consistently advocated for the professions while developing innovative programs to serve her clients in her private practice and in schools.